BrentGrammer/PROGNOTES/Architecture/SystemDesign/Microservices.md

   Consider the human factor too.
 Some people (developers, architects) call business logic or domain model a boilerplate code. another group of people who consider the domain model the most valuable piece of code.
 Such a preference also affects decisions between Saga and 2PC, as well as who likes what.

 - 2PC prefers consistency, while Saga degrades it to "eventual consistency."
 If you have a situation where consistency is more important than availability (please read CAP), then maybe you do need a system transaction protocol like 2PC.
 Otherwise, I recommend going with business transactions such as Saga.
 Please read System Transactions vs Business Transactions e.g. in PEAA.

+# Microservices by Sam Newman

+### When to use Microservices

+- Work best when you have a large number of developers enabling reduced delivery contention.
+The teams can work on parts of the system without interfering with each other.
+- Good for scaling.
+- Not appropriate for small n startups.

+## Main IDEA: Independent Deployability

+- The system is modular and organized with high cohesion based on business features and not grouped by technologies.
+- Application Layer, logic, data layer are bundled in vertical slices.

+### Distributed monolith:

+- Anti-pattern: different databases per service but highly coupled - cannot deploy independently.

+## Aspects of Microservices

+### Cohesion:

+- code that changes together stays together.

+### Information hiding:

+- exposing as little as possible and only what the client needs to accomplish its goal in the API interface.

+### Coupling:

+- Common: shared database
+- Pass through: through multiple services in pipeline
+- Content: external service reaches to internals and directly changes database

+### DDD Domain Driven Design

+- Ubiquitous language: business terms should match terms used in the code.
+- Implementing DDD and DDD distilled are good books on the topic

+### Pipes

+- Pipes should be dumb, endpoints smart.
+Keep complex and business logic in application code in the services, not pipes like API gateways etc.

+### API Gateways, Service Meshes and K8s

+- Service meshes can be better than api gateways esp if using kubernetes.
+Should contain common logic and not logic that is anyway service specific!
+- Danger with API gateways is leaking business logic or doing something to complicated with them.

+## Ways to handle breaking changes/making services robust to change

+- Tolerant readers: interfaces should not bind to every field received, readers should be flexible in what they handle and accept. ("Be conservative in what you do,but liberal in what you accept").

+- Expand and contract: expose multiple endpoints in the same service that serve different versions (add them/expand) and when all clients have moved over, remove the old versions of endpoint(contract).

+- Only add fields or things to schemas, do not remove.

+- Lock step deployment: avoid if possible but can work if same team handles both services.

+## Distributed transactions:

+- Try to avoid distributed transactions if possible.

+### 2 phase commit

+- can be used on short lived operations,but not advised generally as it requires locking rows and data.
+- Better alternative is not splitting the data that needs atomic transactions or using Sagas.

+### Shared Libraries

+- If using shared library the tradeoff is you have to be willing to have multiple versions available to maintain independent deployability.

+## Build Pipelines

+- in the Build pipeline, build artifacts ONCE and reuse them.
+Configuration should be separate.
+Ideally you want to build artifacts early, ie right after running fast tests for example.

+## Saga Pattern

+- Useful for Long Lived Transactions and possible alternative to 2PC
+- Break apart distributed transactions into parts that are individually atomic but not as a whole.
+- If there is a failure then you need to manually revert.
+  - Semantic rollback (not same as for a distributed transaction since the events were committed and did occur.)

+### Coordination of Sagas:

+- Orchestration: Central coordinator, easier to handle complexity.
+Single point of failure?
+- Choreography: listening to emitted events, requires internal state in services to know how to respond to specific events.

+### Multiple repos

+If you have to make changes to multiple repos or services then it means that the service boundaries need to be reconsidered.

+### Kubernetes

+- Kubernetes started by Google to try to make migrating containers away from AWS and cloud competitors easier.
+- Overkill if you only have a few microservices and small team

+### Progressive deployment

+- Studies showed that companies that released more often had lower failure rate.

+#### Blue green deployments

+- have both old n new versions up and slowly migrate people over

+### canary deployments

+- Start serving new version of service to a small number of users and check if errors in that first batch before moving other users over to it.

+## Testing:

+### Avoid e2e testing - use Consumer Driven Contracts

+- Try to minimize or eliminate e2e tests in microservices.
+- Replace them with **Consumer Driven Contracts** and contract testing
+  - a team writes tests on how they expect o downstream or called service to respond, then the other service runs those tests as well
+  - makes explicit the communication between teams

+## Observability

+- a property of a system which means if you can monitor it and understand what's going on based on its outputs and logs etc.
+- Monitoring is an action taken by team members and not the same as Observability (which is a property of a system)

+## Security:

+### Confused deputy problem:

+- Services downstream will trust an upstream service without requiring authorization to protect requests coming from it.
+- solution can be to use JWTs.
+Authentication is not enough, Authorization is needed and info on the jwt can help with this.

+### Credentials

+- Credentials need to be rotated regularly
+  - hashicorps vault can help with this as well as storing secrets that services can retrieve from it.
+  - There are tools to automate secret rotation.
+- Temporary API keys can be issued that expire quickly, i.e. in one hour.
+- Use Defense in Depth approaches and zero trust policies.
+- You can vary these measures to be more or less strict by service or action depending on what your threat model is.
+It's a spectrum not binary all in or not on security measures.
+- GitHub hook for detecting secrets before pushing to remote.

+### Patches

+- Automated detection of patch vulnerabilities using Snyk.

+## LOG AGGREGATION

+- **This is a must for microservices** and should be invested in up front with a tool (Splunk is expensive, might want other providers).

+## CAP theorem

+- Better to try for AP (availability partition tolerance) over CP (consistency partition tolerance) apps.
+- **Should prefer eventually consistent AP approaches as consistency is much harder to implement and more complex**.

+### Bulkhead strategy, look up.

+## Caching:

+- Cache control header let's server tell client what the TTL of a response is, and expires header can control a time based expiration time for data .
+- Golden rule: the more caching you do the higher chance of stale data.
+Caching should be a performance optimization and only done if needed.
+  E-tags are another approach.

+## Timeouts:

+- Timeouts should be used everywhere in microservices, and a default timeout system or service wide should be starting point, then adjust individual ops as necessary.
+- Look at average healthy response times to decide what the timeout should be.

+## Micro Frontend:

+- Parts of front end can be independently deployed and worked on by different teams.
+- 2 approaches
+  - widgets (same page parts)
+  - page based (separate pages are deployable independently)

+## Stream aligned teams

+- work on full or of an app and not b just frontend or backend etc. Mixed stack teams.

+### Conway's Law:

+- Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.

+## Architecture:

+- Architects are more like town planners.
+  - i.e. Designates zones where residential or industrial buildings can go.
+- The key is not over prescribing so that there is a frame, but within that frame there is flexibility so that the details can change in the future.

+## Governance

+- how things are done/procedures
+- Ideally use code Examples you can point to that are done correctly that are already in actual microservices.

+## Responses in Microservices

+- Need to distinguish between at least 3 response types:
+  - Ok response
+  - Error response (bad request)
+  - Error because the service is down

+## Miscellaneous

+- Helm: package manager (for containerized apps?)

+# Architecture The Hard Parts Book

+## Two ways of breaking into micro services:

+1. Tactical forking

+- split up parts of codebase to deal with among team and each deletes all the coffee not needed for that batch of code.

+2. Component decomposition.

+- works better with apps that are modularized well.

+## Elasticity vs Scalability:

+Elasticity is handling a burst of users when it occurs suddenly.
+Scalability is capability to handle a large number of concurrent requests.